Ever came across something that you thought actually happened but it didn’t? You could have faced the Mandela Effect. Here are a few examples of it.

-The theory circulating the Internet nowadays is that maybe there is a parallel universe where things happen differently and makes us perceive it in a different way but actually something else happened.
+The theory circulating on your laptops and tablets nowadays is that maybe there is a parallel universe where things happen differently and makes us perceive it in a different way but actually something else happened.
 Or some believe that time travelers may have gone to the past and have messed up our present.
 The name Mandela Effect was given by Fiona Bloome, as in 2013 human activist Nelson Mandela died.
-However, many people believe that he died in the 80’s when he was in prison, and this memory is common among thousands of people that have no link with each other.
+However, many people believe that he died in the ’80s when he was in prison, and this memory is common among thousands of people that have no link with each other.
 There are even old textbooks that stated that Nelson Mandela died in prison that were found.

 1. The Berenstein Bears

 Many people remember this kid’s show from their childhood and everyone remembers the spelling to be ‘Berenstein’ but what if I told you that this spelling is wrong?
 Yes, if you take out any old VHS then you will notice that its spelling is actually ‘Berenstain Bears.’
-You won’t come across anyone who remembers this particular spelling of the show and this is one of the most popular examples of the Mandela Effect.
+Experts say that you won’t come across anyone who remembers this particular spelling of the show and this is one of the most popular examples of the Mandela Effect.

 2. The Flintstones